goblimey/films/README.md

 Your test should call some method, passing it objects that drive it through a particular path of logic.
 First your test should set expectations, which means that it should configure the mock to return the right values in the right sequence to drive the method under test.

 For example, the people controller package (github.com/goblimey/films/controllers/people) contains a test program that runs a series of unit tests using mock version of the HTML template, including TestUnitIndexWithOnePersonPE.
-At the start of that test, I create a mock template and services object that will supply it the controller:
+At the start of that test, I create a mock template and a services object that will supply it the controller:

 ```go
     mockTemplate := pemocks.NewMockTemplate()